MarkMoudy/dotfiles/README.md

 This is a repo of my dotfiles to set up a new osx machine.
 Heavily influenced and structured based on [mathiasbynes/dotfiles](https://github.com/mathiasbynens/dotfiles).

 ## Usage
-clone this repo and navigate to dotfiles directory and execute `source bootstrap.sh`.
+Clone this repo and navigate to dotfiles directory and execute `source bootstrap.sh`.
+Also install Brew before going much further.

 ### Install Homebrew and Cask Formulas
 Execute the Brewfile on a new machine to install a bunch of useful homebrew formulas.